ddlg3003/ClothingUserFrontEnd/README.md

 # Clothing Webapp Users-side Front-end
 This is a graduate dissertation project of our team.
-The project is built with React.js framework along with MUI library and Redux toolkit library.
+The project is built with ReactJs framework along with MUI library and Redux toolkit library.
 ## Our members
  - Mai Thanh Nha
  - Pham Phi Anh